HowfunHoo/Firebase_Workshop/Firebase_readme.md

 1. Select 'Authentication' under "Develop" section in the Firebase Dashboard screen.
 2. Go to 'SIGN-IN METHOD' tab.
 3. Enable 'Email/Password' authentication.
 (Select all that apply to your app)

+### Methods in Firebase Authenticate SDK

+1. Create FirebaseAuth instance under the 'onCreate()' method in the activity java file.

+          FirebaseAuth auth = FirebaseAuth.getInstance();

+2. Invoke createUserWithEmailAndPassword() method using FirebaseAuth instance, created in previous step, to add an user to firebase.